semaphoreci/docs/docs/reference/sem-command-line-tool.md

 #### sem stop example

-The following command will stop the `job` with a Job ID of `0ae14ece-17b1-428d-99bd-5ec6b04494e9`:
+The following command will stop the `job` with the Job ID of `0ae14ece-17b1-428d-99bd-5ec6b04494e9`:

 ``` bash
 sem stop job 0ae14ece-17b1-428d-99bd-5ec6b04494e9
 ```

-The following command will stop the `pipeline` with a Pipeline ID of `ea3e6bba-d19a-45d7-86a0-e78a2301b616`:
+The following command will stop the `pipeline` with the Pipeline ID of `ea3e6bba-d19a-45d7-86a0-e78a2301b616`:

 ``` bash